Last Updated on October 13, 2021

 When you need broth for Oyster Cornbread Dressing or injecting into the turkey to get moist meat, you can use the neck and whatever scraps of poultry you have to make a flavorful broth.
 Making turkey broth in the Instant Pot makes it even easier.

-My mother used to make her own stock for the gravy with the turkey neck, but it didn’t seem to have much flavor.
-This was because she was cooking on the stovetop and didn’t have the time to spend for the broth to get that good flavor.
-She had a pressure cooker earlier but we were both afraid of it when it exploded spaghetti with red sauce all over the kitchen walls and ceilings when we lived in Germany – it didn’t make it back stateside.
+My mother used to make her stock for the gravy with the turkey neck, but it didn’t seem to have much flavor.
+Because she was cooking on the stovetop, she didn’t have the time to spend on the broth to get that good flavor.
+She had a pressure cooker earlier.
+However, we were both afraid of it when it exploded spaghetti with red sauce all over the kitchen walls and ceilings when we lived in Germany – it didn’t make it back stateside.

-I’m not much of a gravy person, but I do like the inject my turkey with good broth and I like to use my own broth for making the dressing.
+I’m not much of a gravy person, but I do like injecting my turkey with good broth, and I like to use my broth to make the dressing.
 The boxed and canned broth always seems very salty.
-Because you are putting the ingredients in the Instant Pot, you don’t need salt to concentrate the flavor, the pressure does that.
+But, because you are putting the ingredients in the Instant Pot, you don’t need salt to concentrate the flavor.
+The pressure does that.

-I keep a bag of vegetable discards in my freezer, onions skins, celery tops and bottom, carrot peels, etc. I have another bag where I put poultry parts, like chicken wingtips.
+I keep a bag of vegetable discards in my freezer, onions skins, celery tops and bottom, carrot peels, etc. In another bag, I keep poultry parts, like chicken wingtips.
 Those make great additions to the broth and help the landfill.

 - 1 turkey neck

 - 1 celery bottom and leaves, only discarded

 - 1 onion, only discarded root and skins